justindthomas/cookbook-dvr/README.md

 - xserver-xorg-video-intel
 - caffeine

+Using the dvbhdhomerun kernel drivers appears to improve quality, but is quirky.
+To load channels, use the standard HDHomerun configuration in MythTV Backend and perform the channel scan.
+With the channels loaded, you can then delete those tuner entries and re-add them as dvbhdhomerun devices.
+For some reason, channel scanning does not work with the kernel drivers and loading the channel list from ScheduleDirect listings appears to fail as well (argh, MythTV).

 Requirements
 ------------
 The "htpc" user must already exist.
 Upon installation, GDM will be configured to automatically login as "htpc."
 On completion, the "htpc" user will need to be manually configured as a member of groups such as "mythtv" and "audio."